DUNE-DAQ/daqconf/docs/InstructionsForCasualUsers.md

-The intention of this page is to provide a few simple instructions that new or casual users can use to quickly demonstrate the operation of a small MiniDAQ system that uses emulators instead of real electronics.
+The intention of this page is to provide a few simple instructions that new or casual users can use to quickly demonstrate the operation of a small DAQ system that uses emulators instead of real electronics.

 The steps fall into a few general categories (setup the environment, generate the sample system configuration, and use _nanorc_ to run the sample system), and they draw on more detailed instructions from other repositories, for example, _[daq-buildtools](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/)_ and _[nanorc](https://dune-daq-sw.readthedocs.io/en/latest/packages/nanorc/)_.